ForestAdmin/documentation-user-guide/other-tabs/activity.md

 {% hint style="success" %}
 Forest Admin tracks and stores these activities **without records’ sensible data** except the ID/primary key to be able to reconcile data, on users request, in the user interface.
 {% endhint %}

+{% hint style="warning" %}
+Although this is a fairly rare configuration, it is important to note that, for technical reasons, there is currently a limitation when tracking activities on collections sharing the **same name with a different capitalization** (example: `myCollection` and `MyCollection`).
+Such configuration can occur, for instance, during legacy collection migrations on the data source plugged to Forest Admin.

+In such configuration, the activities tracked on a collection (`myCollection`) can be attached to the other (`MyCollection`).
+{% endhint %}

 #### Export activity logs